cafasdon/azurebillreport/README.md

 A professional, web-based tool for generating hierarchical Azure billing reports with automatic billing type detection, markup calculations, and customer-safe output.

-Transform complex Azure billing Excel files into interactive, hierarchical reports that show resource relationships and dependencies.
+Transform complex Azure billing files (Excel and CSV) into interactive, hierarchical reports that show resource relationships and dependencies.
 Supports both **Pay-as-you-go** and **Reserved Instances** billing with intelligent automatic detection.
 Perfect for MSPs, consultants, and IT professionals who need to present Azure costs to clients with professional markup handling.

 ## 🚀 **Live Demo**